2025-26 Edition

 Introduction to the design of databases and the use of database management systems (DBMS) for applications.
 Topics include entity-relationship modeling for design, relational data model, relational algebra, relational design theory, and Structured Query Language (SQL) programming.

-Prerequisite: I&C SCI 33 or EECS 114.
-I&C SCI 33 with a grade of C or better
+Prerequisite: I&C SCI 33 with a minimum grade of C or EECS 114.

 EECS 117.
 Parallel Computer Systems.
 3 Units.